 In 1980, Martin Scorsese hired Garrett Brown to shoot a shot in Raging Bull.
 When De Niro entered the ring though, Scorsese thought the shot looked way too much like Rocky.
 So, needless to say, he fired him!

-But Scorsese made up for it, hiring Brown again some 10 years later, for Goodfellas.
 By this point, Scorsese understands that following a character through an environment, just like in Raging Bull, gives the character power and importance.

 A few years later, in Casino, Scorsese again finds a way to use Steadicam camera movement.
 The ease with which the mob was skimming off the top of the casino's earnings is matched by the ease and smooth camera floating in, around, and back out of the room.

 Steadicam shots have been used in thousands of movies, from Star Wars to modern romantic comedies.
 Garrett Brown has shot a ridiculous amount of them, but not all, and today there are a slew of experienced Steadicam operators as Steadicams have become a staple on set.

 Many operators are members of the Steadicam Operators Association (SOA), formed in 1988 by none other than Garrett Brown.
 SOA not only represents them but also holds regular training workshops.